FactomProject/factom-docs/api/includes/_factomd-api.md

 are also included.

-The "blockheight" parameter in the reponse will always be 0 when using this call, refer to "includedindirectoryblockheight" if you need the height.
+The "blockheight" parameter in the response will always be 0 when using this call, refer to "includedindirectoryblockheight" if you need the height.

 Note: This call will also accept an entry hash as input, in which case the returned data concerns the entry.
 The returned fields and their format are shown in the 2nd Example Response at right.